The Friends of the Wildflower Garden

 Then and Now at Eloise Butler Wildflower Garden

 The tree canopy of the Woodland Garden has changed considerably over the 110+ years of the Garden's existence.
 One change forces another which causes another.
 In the photo below taken on Oct.
-30, 1948, we see an extensive grouping of birch bordering the wetland area.
+30, 1948, we see an extensive grouping of Paper Birch in the wetland area.
 It is unclear if this group is in the current wetland area or in the wetland of the North Meadow that prior to 1944 was part of the Garden.
 Friends member J. S. Futcher has written that there was an extensive Paper Birch swale just north of the Garden's back gate.
 The topography in the photo does not make it clear which area we are looking at.
-While birch are not a long-lived species, the changes in the amount of water in the wetland area have depleted their numbers such that today, in the 2008 photos shown below you will see very few birch.
+While birch are not a long-lived species, the changes in the amount of water in the wetland area have depleted their numbers such that today there are very few.

-Photo Below The path through the wetland on May 7, 1957.
+Photo Below One of the paths in the wetland on May 7, 1957.
 Note the Marsh Marigolds growing along the path.

 For more information on the wetland at Eloise Butler Wildflower Garden see our article on "Wetland History"